w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 - `PermissionlessAll`: you grant permission to any other account to compound or withdraw your rewards on your behalf.

-Accounts not members of your pool will not be able to claim rewards on your behalf.

 See the [Staking Dashboard page](../general/staking-dashboard.md) for more information about how to set your claim permissions.